Netanyahu decries release of wrong body as a ceasefire violation. Hamas pledges to investigate

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu vowed revenge Friday for what he described as a "cruel and malicious violation" of the ceasefire agreement after a body that Hamas released as part of the deal was found to not be that of an Israeli mother of two young boys, as the militants had promised.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu vowed revenge Friday for what he described as a "cruel and malicious violation" of the ceasefire agreement after authorities determined that a body released by Hamas as part of the deal was not an Israeli mother of two small boys, as the militant group had promised.

-The incident raised questions about the future of the fragile ceasefire deal, which has paused over 15 months of war and is due to see its first phase end in early March.
-But in the short term, there were indications the deal's next step — the release of six living hostages on Saturday — would proceed as planned.
+The incident raised new doubts about the future of the fragile ceasefire deal, which has paused over 15 months of war but is nearing the end of its first phase.
+In the short term, though, there were indications the deal's next step — the release of six living Israeli hostages on Saturday in exchange for hundreds of Palestinian prisoners — would proceed as planned.

 In a statement Friday, Hamas said it would “conduct a thorough review” of the information regarding the body.
 It suggested a possible mix-up of remains might have occurred due to Israeli bombing of the area where the Israeli hostages were being held because other Palestinians were also present.

-Hamas’ military wing, the Al-Qassam Brigades, also announced Friday it would go ahead with the release of the six Israeli hostages on Saturday.
-In return, Israel is expected to release hundreds of Palestinian prisoners.
+Hamas’ military wing, the Al-Qassam Brigades, also announced Friday that it would go ahead with the release of the six Israeli hostages on Saturday.

 Hamas turned over four bodies Thursday as part of the ceasefire.
 They were supposed to have been those of Shiri Bibas and her two young sons, Kfir and Ariel Bibas, and of Oded Lifshitz, who was 83 when he was abducted during the Hamas attack that started the war on Oct.
 7, 2023.

-Israeli authorities said that while the remains of the two boys and of Lifshitz were positively identified, the fourth body was found to not be that of Shiri Bibas, but that of an unidentified woman from Gaza.
+Israeli authorities said they had positively identified the remains of the two boys and of Lifshitz.
+However, the fourth body was found to not be that of Shiri Bibas, but that of an unidentified woman from Gaza.

 “We will work with determination to bring Shiri home together with all our hostages — both living and dead — and ensure that Hamas pays the full price for this cruel and malicious violation of the agreement,” Netanyahu said.
 “The sacred memory of Oded Lifshitz and Ariel and Kfir Bibas will be forever enshrined in the heart of the nation.
 May God avenge their blood.
 And so we will avenge.”

-Hamas said it had "no interest in retaining any bodies,” adding that it had “demonstrated full compliance with the agreement in recent days and remain committed to all its terms.”
+Hamas said it had “no interest in retaining any bodies,” adding that it had “demonstrated full compliance with the agreement” in recent days and remained "committed to all its terms.”

 “We reject Netanyahu’s threats, which serve only to manipulate Israeli public opinion,” Hamas said, calling on mediators to ensure the continued implementation of the ceasefire.
-The group also called for the return of the unidentified remains, which Israel has said are those of a Palestinian woman.
+The group also called for the return of the unidentified remains.

+Netanyahu's vow for revenge was also rejected by the aunt of the Bibas children, who said Israeli officials had failed to protect them on the day of the attack and then abandoned them in captivity.

+“Prime Minister Benjamin Netanyahu, we did not receive an apology from you in this painful moment,” Ofri Bibas Levy said in a video statement released Friday by a group representing the families of hostages.
+“We are not seeking revenge right now.
+We are asking for Shiri.”

-The revelation of the body's identity was a shocking twist in the saga surrounding the Bibas family, who have become global symbols of the plight of Israeli hostages held by Hamas.
+The confusion over the body's identity was a shocking twist in the saga of the Bibas family, which has been widely viewed as a symbol of the Israeli hostages' plight.

 During the ceasefire, which began in January, Hamas has been releasing living hostages in exchange for hundreds of Palestinian prisoners being held in Israeli jails.
 Thursday’s release marked the first time the group has returned the remains of dead hostages.